plone/volto/docs/source/configuration/settings-reference.md

     Navigation levels depth used in the navigation endpoint calls.
 Increasing this is useful for implementing fat navigation menus.
 Defaults to `1`.

 defaultBlockType
-    The default block type in Volto is "text", which uses the current DraftJS-based implementation for the rich text editor.
-Future alternative rich text editors will need to use this setting and replace it with their block type.
-The block definition should also include the `blockHasValue` function, which is needed to activate the Block Chooser functionality.
-See this function signature in [Blocks > Settings](../blocks/settings.md).
+    The default block type in Volto is "text," utilizing the existing implementation of the rich text editor based on DraftJS.
+Any prospective alternative rich text editors must adhere to this setting and substitute it with their block type.
+The block definition must encompass the blockHasValue function, crucial for activating the Block Chooser functionality.
+Refer to the function signature in Blocks > Settings for more details.

 sentryOptions